Expertise in avoided costs

 This

-approach makes it possible to replace fossil fuels with local renewable energy in order to reduce greenhouse gas emissions linked to heat production.
+approach makes it possible to replace fossil fuels with local renewable energy, thereby reducing greenhouse gas emissions linked to heat production.

 ≈ €1.7 million in costs avoided for the company in 2024 through Bel's actions